2020 Wrap-up Report: Thriving not just Surviving

 Thriving during a pandemic

-As the full scale of the pandemic was realised by businesses, we at Freespace realised too that the working world would be changed.
+As the full scale of the pandemic was realized by businesses, we at Freespace realized too that the working world would be changed.
 Raj Krishnamurthy, CEO of Freespace, had banded together the senior membership team and board together in a pivotal brainstorm meeting on how the company would support our partners and thrive during one of the hardest years known to businesses.

 “We spent a lot of time listening when the world went into lockdown… we listened to our clients concerns, their needs – then we built something that would help support them.”
 Says Damien Chapman, Strategic Accounts and Partnership.
-Moving quickly, the brainstorming meeting conceptualised and developed the Return to Work Solutions within 8 weeks.
+Moving quickly, the brainstorming meeting conceptualized and developed the return to work solutions within 8 weeks.